mattseymour/python-env/README.md

 ![Downloads this month](https://pypip.in/d/envvars/badge.png)

+NOTE: If you are installing from source please download the latest tagged version of the code (... unless you are brave in which case use master).

 A simple module which will allow python apps and webapps to read .env files (forman style); storing the key-value in the `os environment variables`.

 ## Installation: